The Average Cost of Surrogacy

 Compared: Cost of Surrogacy Worldwide

-Parents should review overseas options based on success, legal protections and cost.
+Parents should review all surrogacy options based on success, legal protections and cost.
 Legally protected commercial surrogacy is common in the United States and Eastern Europe.
-European countries may offer “altruistic” surrogacy laws that promise ethical options.
-Cheap, unregulated programs abound in developing countries.
+Other countries offer “altruistic” surrogacy laws, which limit the financial incentive for surrogates.
+Cheap, “high risk” programs abound in developing countries.
 The Surrogacy Guide includes a ranking of popular surrogacy destinations (based on security, success and affordability).

-The table below shows an estimate of your total surrogacy budget in various countries worldwide.
-These average costs include the clinical fees, surrogate compensation and legal fees.
+The table below shows an estimate of your total surrogacy budget in some popular surrogacy destinations.
+These average costs include the clinical fees, surrogate compensation, legal costs and agency fees.
 Intended Parents also should budget for egg donor compensation and fertility medication, as well as travel expenses (which are not included in these estimates).

 Average Surrogacy Costs Compared